Classic Incantations: The German Film Orchestra Babelsberg performs A.R. Rahman

 Classic Incantations: The German Film Orchestra Babelsberg performs A.R.
 Rahman is a studio recording of the five-city concert tour in India of January 2012.
 The musical showcased over a hundred orchestral musicians as they performed live in India as part of the collaborative celebration titled Germany and India 2011-2011: Infinite Opportunities which marked celebration of 60 years of diplomatic ties between the two countries.

-The concert tour also co-incided with the celebration of the centenary year of studio of German Film Orchestra Babelsberg.
+The concert tour also coincided with the celebration of the centenary year of studio of German Film Orchestra Babelsberg.
 The concert made its debut in Mumbai on 20 January 2012 and subsequently traveled to Delhi, Kolkata, Chennai and Bengaluru.

 The musical alliance between the German Film Orchestra Babelsberg and students of the KM Music Conservatory, Chennai, performed orchestral sweeps composed by A.R.
 Rahman for Roja, Swades, The Rising: Ballad of Mangal Pandey, Lord of the Rings, Passage, Slumdog Millionaire.
 Studio recordings of these pieces, performed in the concert are compiled in this album.
 Apart from these, scores from the film Elizabeth: The Golden Age, 127 Hours, Bombay, Warriors of Heaven and Earth were also performed at the concert.